johnnysan922/amazon-clone/README.md

 # A clone of the Amazon website (https://clone-1f7fc.web.app)

-Created a clone of Amazon with a few tweaks to learn fullstack web development skills
+Created a clone of Amazon with a few tweaks to learn fullstack web development skills.

+## Features

 ## Utilized